 - Some anti-anxiety and ADHD medications.

-- Anabolic steroids to treat muscle loss or delayed puberty.
+- Anabolic steroids are used to treat muscle loss or delayed puberty.

 - Anti-androgens are used to treat prostate cancer and an enlarged prostate.